pstorch/bahnhoefe.gpx/README.md

 - `photographer`: (nick)name of a photographer, select only trainstations with photos from her
 - `maxDistance`, `lat`, `lon`: select trainstations within a max distance of km of the given reference point
 - `country`: select trainstations from a given country, this parameter is an alternative to the `{country}` path

+A more detailed API documentation can be found in the [swagger](swagger.yml) file or online at [developer.deutschebahn.com](https://developer.deutschebahn.com/store/apis/list).

 ### Examples
 - all german trainstations: http://localhost:8080/de/stations